-Our amenities are limited, but we do have toilets on either end of the property.
-We have a cabin with a full bathroom that can be used at the moment due to the cabin being unavailable for rent.
-There is also an outhouse on the other side.
-If you are planning to cook without your own cook stove, be prepared to cook over firelight.
-You can bring your own cook-stove too Take out what you brought in, including garbage as we do not have a central spot for garbage service.
+Our amenities are minimalist.
+We have a cabin with a full bathroom that can be used at the moment due to the cabin being unavailable for rent, however plan accordingly.
+If you intend to cook without your own cook stove, be prepared to cook over firelight.
+You can bring your own cook-stove and whatever essentials you need to make camp cozy.
+Take out what you brought in please, including garbage as we do not have a central spot for garbage service right now.

 There are fire rings at most of the campsites, plenty of wood on the property, and water is typically close by your camp out of a spigot.
-We recommend bringing your own drinking water for convenience, but the water is artesian spring water and fine to drink as well.
-There are some more remote spots that can be hiked to, which are completely off the grid.
-Please know what poison oak looks like as we do have it growing in parts of the forest.
+We recommend bringing your own drinking water.

 There is an opportunity to help on the farm here and if you are in need of a longer stay, and would like to help in the nursery, garden and/or market then let it be known.
 We are not hiring employees, but the farm is always in need of help.

 With our current situation regarding COVID-19, we want to emphasize that we have no designated communal or shared spaces.
 All campsites are relatively secluded from one another.
 And we have no shared resources here.

 - Check in: After 10AM